LudvigOlsen/groupdata2/README.md

 # R-splitters

-A set of functions for splitting dataframes and vectors in R
+A set of functions for splitting dataframes and vectors in R.